 - More detailed information about the whole D.O. vs. M.D. topic can be found below:

 So YES, the MCAT is a very important part of your application and it has the capability to help you as well as hinder you.
-But at the end of the day, it is vital that you understand that the true purpose of this exam is to allow you a ticket into a medical school.
+But at the end of the day, it is vital that you understand that the true purpose of this exam is to help you secure a ticket into a medical school.
 PLEASE don’t incorrectly assume that you are incompetent or are unable to succeed in medical school just because you didn’t score well on this standardized exam!
-I’m doing perfectly fine and I know a vast number of people who struggled on the MCAT who are excellent medical students and physicians!
+I did perfectly fine in medical school and I know a vast number of people who struggled on the MCAT who are excellent medical students and physicians!
 Keep your head up and see this conquerable challenge through!
 And to each of you who did well on the MCAT and/or blew it out of the water, more power to you!

 So you’re pretty sure that you want to go to medical school.
 You may already be getting all your pre-requisites done, or you may have just decided on this path today.
 Regardless, wouldn’t it be nice to have a detailed outline that breaks down each section of the medical school application used for entrance into the M.D. programs in the nation?
 This application, known as the American Medical College Application Service (or AMCAS for short), is the primary application that is sent out to all the M.D. schools that you wish to apply to.
 Knowing how to fill it out would leave you with no surprises when you finally start your application and it will save you a lot of time because you’ll already be adequately prepared once you start.
 Click the link above to learn more about the AMCAS!